yoctoproject/poky/documentation/ref-manual/system-requirements.rst

    ``PATH`` and any other environment variables required to run the tools are initialized.
 The results are working versions versions of Git, tar, Python and ``chrpath``.
-And in the case of the ``buildtools-extended`` tarball, additional working versions of tools including ``gcc``, ``make`` and the other tools included in ``packagegroup-core-buildessential``.
+And in the case of the :term:`buildtools-extended` tarball, additional working versions of tools including ``gcc``, ``make`` and the other tools included in ``packagegroup-core-buildessential``.

 Building Your Own ``buildtools`` Tarball
 ----------------------------------------

-Building and running your own buildtools installer applies only when you have a build host that can already run BitBake.
+Building and running your own :term:`buildtools` installer applies only when you have a build host that can already run BitBake.
 In this case, you use that machine to build the ``.sh`` file and then take steps to transfer and run it on a machine that does not meet the minimal Git, tar, and Python (or gcc) requirements.

-Here are the steps to take to build and run your own buildtools
+Here are the steps to take to build and run your own :term:`buildtools`
 installer:

 #.
 On the machine that is able to run BitBake, be sure you have set up